 Seven years later, a lot has happened since that night lying in the grass freshman year.
 There was a point when I joined Weight Watchers and went to weekly meetings, sometimes with my mom.
 I picked up running and completed my first half-marathon.
 I trained for and ran a full marathon.
 And another.
 And another.
 And then I was crazy enough to run another two marathons on different continents within six days, something 204-pound Emily would've never in her wildest dreams ever fathomed.

-Still, as a woman in my late 20s, I'm well aware that maintaining this weight loss and an active, healthy lifestyle is a daily commitment.
+Still, I'm well aware that maintaining this weight loss and an active, healthy lifestyle is a daily commitment.
 I know that my journey is lifelong.
 Here are the three biggest lessons I learned that helped me to lose 70 pounds: